camelia-d-e/openfactory-sdk/README.md

 ```

 To build an image for the app  `$docker build -t <IMAGE_NAME> <PATH_TO_DOCKERFILE>`.
 And to run the app: `$openfactory-sdk app up <PATH_TO_YML_FILE>`.

+** If the physical ivac device is not available, it is possible to simulate the adapter by going to openfactory/virtual/iVAC and running the command: `docker compose up -d`.
+The IP address in ivac.yml needs to be changed to virtual-ivac-tool-plus-adapter.